 The text or lines of text to write to the file.
+In case lines are given, a new line will additionally be written after each line of text.

 append

 Whether to append the lines text to the file if it already exists (true), or overwrite the file if it already exists (false).